 Examples of HuffPost inciting racial hatred

-(b) “Let’s be honest, white people are the problem here”
+(2) “Let’s be honest, white people are the problem here”

-(c) White people conspire to “steal elections”
+(3) White people conspire to “steal elections”

-(d) “The Klan won last night”
+(4) “The Klan won last night”

-(e) Half of America’s voters are Nazis or Klan members
+(5) HuffPost implies that half of America’s voters are Nazis or Klan members

 the belief that all members of each race possess characteristics, abilities, or qualities specific to that race, especially so as to distinguish it as inferior or superior to another race or races

 HuffPost insists it is a professional, nonpartisan newspaper, that does not tolerate any form of racism or bigotry.
 These headlines reveal the grim reality: and, as documented elsewhere in this report, it also employs an extreme bias in terms of reporting the hate crimes it helps to incite, in part based on the race of the of the victim(s), and the perpetrator(s).